Requirements of an Offer in Compromise

 With proper qualifications, the IRS allows individuals who owe federal taxes the opportunity to settle the tax liability for a flat sum.
-An attorney who specializes in tax law can explain federal regulations and what is necessary to qualify for an offer in compromise.
+An attorney practicing in tax law can explain federal regulations and what is necessary to qualify for an offer in compromise.
 Although taxpayers may want an Offer in Compromise, not everyone is a good candidate.

 What is an Offer in Compromise?